9

 – Jon Custer

-May 23 at 14:52
+Commented May 23, 2023 at 14:52

 • 3

 $\begingroup$ @NorbertSchuch , your judgment is based on the point of view of a person with a good experience in Physics.
 However, there are conceptual questions at every level.
 The relevant point in the present case is that inexperienced people frequently have problems in connection with signed quantities in Physics.
 I do think that if this site is intended to provide resources for understanding Physics at all levels, this question deserves an answer.
-If the consensus is that only questions at Ph.D. level should be allowed, it should be explicitly stated in the rules. $\endgroup$ May 25 at 5:19
+If the consensus is that only questions at Ph.D. level should be allowed, it should be explicitly stated in the rules. $\endgroup$ Commented May 25, 2023 at 5:19

 You must log in to answer this question.